 Things have changed with Christmas shopping – or have they?
-I used to avoid crowded shopping, then last year we were prevented from shopping in stores, and this year we are heading into shutdown again.
-It’s lucky that we are getting used to ordering things from afar.
+I used to avoid crowded shopping, then, suddenly we were prevented from shopping in stores, and then assorted shutdowns and the world got used to ordering things from afar.

 These days we have to be careful crossing the road because there are so many delivery drivers scurrying up and down the road.
 Here are three not so distant Christmas past shopping stories.